Upper School Curriculum Guide

 AP COMPUTER SCIENCE PRINCIPLES

 AP Computer Science Principles challenges students to learn how to creatively address real-world issues while using the same tools and processes that artists, writers, computer scientists, and engineers use to bring ideas to life.
 This course teaches the fundamentals of computing, including problem solving, working with data, understanding the Internet, cybersecurity, and programming.
 In addition to instilling the ideas and practices of computational thinking, the curriculum invites students to understand how computing changes the world.
 Students will work through the Beauty and Joy of Computing curriculum from Berkeley alongside coding projects in p5.js using the OpenProcessing IDE.
 Projects assigned aim to offer students choice and creativity in their solutions.
 In addition to learning coding basics in p5.js, students will learn how to create interactive websites with HTML, CSS, and p5.js.
-This course fulfills the Computer Science requirement in place for the classes of 2023 and beyond.
-(1 unit; grades 10, 11, 12; prerequisite: Introduction to Computer Science, Computational Biology, or permission of the department)
+(1 unit; Grades 10, 11, 12; prerequisite: Introduction to Computer Science, Computational Biology, CS Exploration and Creative Computing, or permission of the department)

 AP COMPUTER SCIENCE A

 Familiarity with computing has become one of the most essential 21st century skills.
 The AP Computer Science A course thoroughly explores computer science fundamentals through the Java programming language.
 Students will learn different algorithms, data structures, and approaches to the design of programs.
 Students will complete several programming projects that cover the breadth of computer programming skills.
 Students will also take the AP Computer Science A examination at the end of the year.
-This course fulfills the Computer Science requirement in place for the classes of 2023 and beyond.
-(1 unit; grades 10, 11, 12; prerequisite: A- or better in Introduction to Computer Science or Computational Biology, AP Computer Science Principles, or permission of the department)
+(1 unit; Grades 10, 11, 12; prerequisite: AP Computer Science Principles, A- or better in Introduction to Computer Science or Computational Biology, or permission of the department)

 Designed to follow AP Computer Science A for those highly motivated and engaged computer science students, this course will explore both the practical and the theoretical pieces of computer science.
-On the practical side, students in this course will write programs in the Python programming language which implement more advanced data structures such as stacks, lists, queues, hash tables, and trees.
+On the practical side, students in this course will write programs that implement more advanced data structures such as stacks, lists, queues, and trees.
 On the theoretical side, students will begin to explore the theory of computation, which at its core, answers the question of what can be efficiently automated using an algorithm.
-Students will learn how to build efficient and elegant algorithms, and how to more effectively analyze their algorithms in terms of run time and computational complexity.
-The course will feature a variety of problem sets designed to explore this diverse and fascinating science.
-This course fulfills the Computer Science requirement in place for the classes of 2023 and beyond.
-(1 unit; grades 11, 12; prerequisite: Advanced Placement Computer Science A or permission of the department)
+Students will learn how to build efficient and elegant algorithms and how to more effectively analyze their algorithms in terms of run time and computational complexity.
+The course will feature a variety of problem sets designed to explore this diverse science and projects designed to apply the concepts to real-world problems.
+(1 unit; Grades 11, 12; prerequisite: Advanced Placement Computer Science A or permission of the department)